Posted on Oct 21, 2025

 • Consistent hyphenation, fonts, and capitalization

-• Formatting and usage of numbers, acronyms
+• Formatting and usage of numbers and acronyms

-• Adherence to a specific style guide
+• Adherence to a specific style guide (the publisher I work with abides by The Chicago Manual of Style)

 • Consistency in tense usage